jtdecker123/CornfieldAnamolyDetection/README.md

 # CornfieldAnamolyDetection
-Program to find and detect objects in images of cornfields
+Program to find and detect objects in images of cornfields using color segmentation as a primary filter

 Instructions: